Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

-The last line is identical to the result of an O(3) rotation around the Z axis. $\Box$
+This is identical to the result of an O(3) rotation around the Z axis. $\Box$

-It is straightforward to work out the consequences of U(1) gauge invariance.
-Each vertex has one x holonomy, one y holonomy, and two z holonomies (one entering or initial, one leaving or final).
-The total change in phase of the vertex under a Z rotation is therefore
+It is straightforward to work out the consequences of U(1) gauge invariance for the simplest basis, where the x and y holonomies have definite M, $D^{(La)}_{0Ma}$, a = x,y, and the incoming and outgoing z holonomies, equation \eq{defhz}, have definite $M_{zf}$ and $M_{zi}$.
+The total change in phase at each vertex is